everpress-co/mailster-documentation/templates-custom.md

 - `{headline}`
 - `{content}`

-You should also include a `{notification}` tag which get replaced why and where users signed up
+You should also include a `{notification}` tag which get replaced why and where users signed up.

+!> Mailster will send a plain text email if not `notification.html` file is present in your template folder.

 ## Placeholder Images